Raj Singh I

-Raj Singh I (24 September 1629 – 22 October 1680), was the Maharana of Mewar Kingdom (r.
-1652–1680) and eldest son of Jagat Singh I by his wife, a princess of Marwar.
-He fought against Mughal Empire and annexed many Mughal territories He later participated in Rajput War (1679–1707) and defeated Mughals.
+Maharana Raj Singh I (24 September 1629 – 22 October 1680) was the Maharana of Mewar Kingdom (r.
+1652–1680) and eldest son of Maharana Jagat Singh I. He fought against the Mughal Empire and annexed many Mughal territories.
+He participated in Rajput-Mughal War (1679–1707) and defeated the Mughals.

-Early reign
+Early campaigns

-During the Mughal war of Succession, all the Mughal Princes including Aurangzeb requested him to send contingents in their support but Maharana remained aloof.
+During the Mughal war of succession, all the Mughal princes including Aurangzeb requested him to send contingents in their support but Maharana remained aloof.
 Raj Singh ignored repeated demands for assistance from Aurangzeb.
 Instead he embarked on his own expeditions using pretence of a ceremonial "Tikadaur", traditionally taken in enemy land.

-War against Mughals

 The Maharana swooped down on various Mughal posts in May 1658.
 Levies were imposed on outposts and tracts like Mandal, Banera, Shahpura, Sawar, Jahazpur, Phulia etc. which were then under Mughal control, and some areas were annexed.
 He next attacked pargana of Malpura, Tonk, Chaksu, Lalsot and Sambhar.
 He plundered these areas and triumphantly returned with spoils to Udaipur.

 Raj Singh in 1659 attacked Dungarpur, Banswara and Devaliya who were originally under Mewar rule but later became independent states under Mughal suzerainty.
 These rulers accepted the suzerainty of Mewar.
 Raj Singh also conducted raids of Malwa and Gujarat territories of Mughals.
 Prince Bhim Singh captured Idar and plundered the Mughal post's in Vadnagar, Vishalnagar and Ahmadabad.